 - The same goes for bananas, there's really no wrong amount, you can use more, if preferred.

-Enjoy this stunning trifle-like layered dessert for any occasion, whether it's a casual or more formal gathering.
-You may also like to add this recipe for banana pudding cheesecake to your recipe file from The Country Cook.
+Enjoy this stunning trifle-like layered dessert for any occasion, whether it's a casual family gathering, Easter, Thanksgiving, Christmas, Mother's Day, Easter, summer picnics and beyond.
+You also like to add this recipe for baked Banana Nut Oatmeal Cups from Eating Well.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 2 cups whole milk or half & half